-Common Risks & Impacts) Demolition and creconstruction of the library, CML and Schools Asbestos, which has been classified as a known human carcinogen, may be present in the construction materials.
-Mold may have infested some of the buildings or stored materials.
-Mold contaminants are a known health risk for individuals who are susceptible to or have known allergenic health problems.
-Occupational Health and Safety (OHS) Risks.
-OHS risks are associated with demolition, debris collection and cremoval activities such as lifting, separating, sweeping and hauling; and other risks generally associated with the demolition and construction works including use of scaffolding and work at heights.
-Community Health and Safety Risks.
-Noise and vibration, dust and vehicular movement from the demolishing/construction workers.
-Debris and Waste Generation.
-Debris and other waste material will be generated from the demolition and cleanup activities as well as from the demolition and cleanup activities as well as from the demolition and cleanup activities as well as from the demolition and lealung activities as well as from the demolition and lealung activities as well as from the Buildings.
-Asbestos, which has been classified as a known human carcinogen, may be present in the construction materials.
-Mold may have infested some of the buildings or stored materials.
-Mold contaminants are a known health risk for individuals who are susceptible to or have known allergenic health problems.
-Occupational Health and Safety (OHS) Risks.
-OHS risks are associated with demolition, debris collection and removal activities such as lifting, separating, sweeping and hauling; and other risks generally associated with the demolition and construction works including use of scaffolding and work at heights.
-Community Health and Safety Risks.
-Noise and vibration, dust and vehicular movement from the demolition and construction workers.
-Components Potential E&S Impacts and Risks Mitigation Measures (Common Risks & Impacts) Demolition and reconstruction of the Library, CML and SML other waste material will be generated from the demolition and cleanup activities as well as from the Reconstruction of the Buildings.
+Components Potential E&S Impacts and Risks Mitigation Measures Components Component 1 & 2 (Common Risks & Impacts) Demolition and reconstruction of the Library, CML and SML schools Debris and Waste Generation.
+Debris and other waste material will be generated from the demolition and cleanup activities as well as from the Reconstruction of the Buildings.
 Improper waste management may cause pollution of soil and water bodies.
 Asbestos, which has been classified as a known human carcinogen, may be present in the construction materials.
 Mold may have infested some of the buildings or stored materials.
 Mold contaminants are a known health risk for individuals who are susceptible to or have known allergenic health problems.
 Occupational Health and Safety (OHS) Risks.
 OHS risks are associated with demolition, debris collection and removal activities such as lifting, separating, sweeping and hauling; and other risks generally associated with the demolition and construction works including use of scaffolding and work at heights.
-Community Health and Safety Risks.
-Noise and vibration, dust and vehicular movement from the demolishing/construction activities may cause a nuisance to the nearby and separated on site and transported to the MSWS, where some components can be reused or recycled, and others can be disposed of.
+Waste.
+Solid waste will be collected and separated on site and transported to the MSWS, where some components can be reused or recycled, and others can be disposed of.
 Asbestos.
 All buildings will be assessed for asbestos before start of works.
 Asbestos will be removed before demolition.
 Mold.
 Mold assessment will take place at CLB historical building and Library storage containers.
 Remediation plans will be proposed accordingly.
 Materials.
 Materials will be locally sourced, to the extent possible, and safely stored before use, to prevent any environmental incident.
 OHS.
-Contractor will engage qualified ESHS personnel, perform Job Safety Analysis and detailed OHS plan for each site.
+Contractor will engage qualified ESHS personnel, perform Community Health and Safety Risks.
+Noise and vibration, dust and vehicular movement from the demolishing/construction activities may cause a nuisance to the nearby communities and construction workers.
+Job Safety Analysis and detailed OHS plan for each site.
 Community HS.
 Nuisance to communities shall be minimized by reducing noise, dust and traffic.
+Community will be notified for works taking place.

 Components Potential E&S Impacts and Risks Mitigation Measures Stakeholders and public engagement.
 Risks associated with lack of or inadequate communication about and inconvenience to community members and local business occurring as a result of project activities.
 Access to recreation or other facilities and local parking availability may be hindered.
 Covid-19 spread risk associated with people traveling from abroad and construction workers in close spaces.
 GBV/SEA/H Risks.
 Risks associated with the ways in which discrimination and harassment based on gender which exist in society can manifest on a project or be encountered during project implementation.
 New Designs.
 New buildings will better integrate hurricane resilience norms, universal access provisions, Life & Fire Safety standards, energy & water conservation and wastewater management.
 Sustainability.
 There is a risk that new buildings will not be properly maintained and investment will not be sustainable. apply a Stakeholder Engagement Plan for project preparation and implementation.
 A GRM is in place to resolve complaints.
 Covid-19.
 National and WHO Covid-19 guidelines shall be followed to prevent virus spread on the project sites.
 GBV/SEA.
 All workers shall receive sensitization training and sign a Code of Conduct before mobilizing to work sites.
 Sustainability.
 A maintenance plan will be prepared for all buildings before completion of works.
-The owner of the buildings will be responsible for the enforcement of Component 1 Teachers not adequately trained to implement inclusive education strategies CLB Primary School CLB.
+The owner of the buildings will be responsible for the enforcement of the maintenance plan.
+C-ESMP.
+Contractors will need to Component 1 Teachers not adequately trained to implement inclusive education strategies CLB Primary School CLB.
 Renovations and repairs of the CLB building considered as cultural heritage, may interfere with the original architecture of the building.
-Teachers will receive training to implement inclusive education strategies.
 CLB.
-A Cultural Heritage Assessment Report and Management Plan will be prepared for CLB historical structure (s).
-Public Awareness is part of the Stakeholder Engagement Plan for the FRLP to include key messages on the value of the program and
+A Cultural Heritage Assessment Report and Management Plan have been prepared for CLB historical